rwilliams0331/internet-monitoring/README.md

 To change what hosts you ping you change the `targets` section in [/prometheus/pinghosts.yaml](./prometheus/pinghosts.yaml) file.

-For speedtest the only relevant configuration is how often you want the check to happen.
-It is at 30 minutes by default which might be too much if you have limit on downloads.
-This is changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).

 Once configurations are done, run the following command: